 The postulate

-The postulate: doing the Father's will
+The postulancy: doing the Father’s will

-Communal and personal prayer,
+Common and personal prayer,

 Fraternal life,